The Burren Ireland Day 3 of our Road trip continues …

 We are alone.
 Very alone.
-And the stillness and peace is breathtaking!
+And the stillness and peace are breathtaking!

 Suddenly I find a building that is like a mini abbey.
 It is actually a covering building for a well.
 A spring comes in from the side.
-So precious was this in time gone by, it was give protection and became sacred.
-A small alter with Mary is also inside.
+So precious was this in time gone by, it was given protection and became sacred.
+A small altar with Mary is also inside.

 There are also caves to visit and a cheese factory, but we got to both of these and missed a tour, and the cheese factory was closed for Winter.
 Darn – that would have been very educational!

-Pulaborne is a Portal Tomb area and is del worth a visit.
+Pulaborne is a Portal Tomb area and is definitely worth a visit.

 Along the lines of Stonehenge, you will learn how human remains and other bones have been found in this area.
 Thought to be a sacrificial site, or a burial ground and portal tomb.
 Again this is an area you can explore and often be alone and for FREE.